seryalda/dawg/1.0.0/README.md

 - 📝 [License](#license)

-## Introduction
+## Overview

-Welcome to the MARVIN PCB Board v1.0.0 showcase.
-This board is purpose-built to address a common need in electronics projects: providing a reliable relay driver.
-Its primary goal is to enable low-voltage output controllers like Arduino and ESP microcontrollers to efficiently control higher voltage switch relays.
+DAWG (AC Relay Driver Board).
+This board is purpose-built to address a common need in electronics projects: providing a reliable AC relay driver.
+Its primary goal is to enable low-voltage output controllers like Arduino and ESP microcontrollers to efficiently control multiple AC CONTACTORS or Industrial DC Relay Switches (of DC voltage more than 12VDC).

 ### Key Objectives: